-Google Ad Grants are a valuable asset to many nonprofits, but confusion turns some away.
-The program provides eligible nonprofits with $10,000 per month to spend on ads.
+If you’re unfamiliar with the program, it provides eligible nonprofits with $10,000 per month to spend on ads.
 Nonprofits can receive these funds in perpetuity, until they are no longer eligible.

-While accessing Google Ad Grants can provide many benefits for your nonprofit, eligibility and the application process are not always clear.
-A lack of familiarity with managing grants can result in losing the grant or missing advertising opportunities.
-Gaining a deeper knowledge of Google Ad Grants and their requirements will make the experience go much smoother.
+While applying for Google Ad Grants will naturally provide many benefits to your nonprofit, the steps necessary for confirming your eligibility, getting approved, and then developing your ad campaigns are not always clear.
+A lack of familiarity with proper account management can result in losing the grant or missing advertising opportunities.
+But gaining a deeper knowledge of the program and its requirements will eliminate any Google Ad Grants confusion and make your experience go much smoother.

-- Why Are Google Ad Grants confusing?
+- Why Are Google Ad Grants Confusing?

-- 5 Google Ad Grants Marketing Challenges
+- 5 Google Ad Grants Marketing Challenges That Cause Confusion

-Why are Google Ad Grants confusing?
+Why Are Google Ad Grants Confusing?

 - Confusion about how to apply

-- Uncertainty around eligibility
+- Uncertainty around your eligibility for the program

 - Limited experience running paid search ads